ashwoods/deps/draft/xxxx-model-internalization.rst

 Implementation
 ==============

-This feature could be implementing by having a TRANSLATIONS_BACKENDS system similar to the django database settings or django storages that allow 3rd party developers create backends that provide hooks to be used where necesary, mainly on model creation, and in the ORM.
+This feature could be implementing by having a TRANSLATIONS_BACKENDS API similar to the django database settings or django storages that allow 3rd party developers to create backends that provide hooks to be used where necesary, mainly on model creation, and in the ORM.

-Some ideas on how it could look like:
+Mind dump:

 mixin?